DMacMakes/dmacdocs/content/en/torrens/ise102/week7/_index.md

 * Critically, you can follow the execution path and see if areas of your program (inside functions, loops, ifs) are ever reached.

 {{< imgcard debugger_outcomes Link "debugger_outcomes.png">}}
-No cout required: the <i>debugger</i> looking into the program in real time
+No cout required: the <i>debugger</i> halting and looking inside the program in real time
 {{< /imgcard >}}

 ### What Is The Debugger